equinix/metal-cli/docs/metal_user.md

 ## metal user

-User operations.
-For more information on user and account management, visit https://metal.equinix.com/developers/docs/accounts/users/ in the Equinix Metal documentation.
+User operations: get and add.

 ### Synopsis

-User operations: get and add.
+Adding users or getting their details.
+For more information on user and account management, visit https://metal.equinix.com/developers/docs/accounts/users/ in the Equinix Metal documentation.

 ### Options